arora-anmol/arora-anmol/README.md

 ### Hi, I'm Anmol :wave:

 I'm a 4th year computer engineering student at the University of Waterloo.
 I am currently working as a SWE Intern on the Network Security team at Salesforce.
-I enjoy working on interesting problems and believe in continuous learning.
+I enjoy working on interesting/challenging problems and believe in continuous learning.

 ```typescript
 const me = {